MrGrappleMan/Fynelium-NT/README.md

 Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope LocalMachine

 ```
-You may be prompted for an input by powershell incase if it is the first time you are running a powershell script on Windows.
+🛈 If prompted for permission (first-time PowerShell use), type A and press Enter.

-In that case, type letter "a" and enter.
+3️⃣ Clone & run the setup

-Now open a new tab in terminal and paste this.
-The reason being that you need a new instance of powershell to recognize Git has been installed.
+Once Git is installed, open a new Terminal tab (so PowerShell refreshes its environment) and run:

 ```
 git clone https://github.com/MrGrappleMan/Fynelium-NT.git $Env:windir\\Temp\\Fynelium-NT\\